jaredfolkins/llm-ambidextrous-shell-synchronizer/README.md

 - **Secure Hash Check**: Requires >= 32-character `HASH` for request authentication.
 - **Sessions**: Commands are organized into `sessions` where each command gets a ticket number with its output saved to file.
-- **Dynamic Group Names**: Automatically generate a random session name if not specified.
+- **Manage session**: Generate a session by value and clear the session if needing to start fresh.
 - **Terminal**: Retrieve all outputs for a session.
 - **Ticket**: Retrieve a specific ticket from a session.
 - **Documentation**: Serves a dynamically rendered markdown `README.md`.